From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Background and Related Work

 To overcome these constraints, 3D visibility analysis evolved to simulate real-world scenes more accurately.
 Several studies extended isovist analysis to 3D spatial environments \citep {hagberg_exploring_2008,kim_new_2019,krukar_embodied_2021}.
 In parallel, 3D viewshed analysis has become common practice in large-scale applications such as evaluating landscape visual quality \citep{czynska_classification_2019,swietek_visual_2023} or assessing the visual impact of new developments \citep{inglis_viewsheds_2022, kloucek_how_2015, alphan_modelling_2021, cilliers_critical_2023}.
-2.5D data models, such as the Digital Surface Models (DSM), Digital Elevation Models (DEM), and vector-based building data, are applied to simulate the real-world environment surfaces \citep{wrozynski_reaching_2024}.
+2.5D data models, such as the Digital Surface Models (DSM), Digital Elevation Models (DEM), and vector-based building data, are applied to simulate the real-world environment surfaces \citep{czynska_classification_2019}.
 Viewshed, cumulative viewshed, and fuzzy viewshed analyses \citep{cilliers_critical_2023} are now standard tools in GIS platforms (e.g., ArcGIS \citep{esri_visibility_2021}, QGIS \citep{cuckovic_advanced_2016}, GRASS \citep{neteler_grass_2012}).

 Despite their enhanced realism, 2.5D models frequently lack semantic differentiation and are restricted to representing complex 3D morphology \citep{pyka_lidar-based_2022}.
-To address this, recent studies apply true 3D data, such as LiDAR point clouds and voxel grids, to enhance detail and accuracy \citep{kim_new_2019,wu_mapping_2021,zhao_mapping_2020,wrozynski_reaching_2024, fujiwara_voxcity_2026}.
-For instance, \citet{czynska_classification_2019} employed a high‐resolution (0.5 m grid) and semantically enriched DSM to quantify the exposure levels and spatial extent of five prominent landmarks in Lublin, Poland.
-However, large‐scale implementation of such comprehensive data models remains computationally intensive and is often constrained by data availability.
+To address this, recent studies apply true 3D data, such as LiDAR point clouds and voxel grids, and ray-tracing methods, to enhance detail and accuracy \citep{kim_new_2019,wu_mapping_2021,zhao_mapping_2020,wrozynski_reaching_2024, fujiwara_voxcity_2026}.
+For instance, \citet{wrozynski_reaching_2024} combined GIS with 3D graphic software and uses high-resolution LIDAR data to quantify the landscape impacts of photovoltaic farms, where a better representation of vegetation was achieved.
+These developments mark a shift from simplified surface-based visibility modelling towards more detailed geometric simulation of urban visual fields.
+Even so, their large-scale implementation is also computationally intensive.

+With advances in 3D geovisualization techniques, photorealistic 3D city models and rendering-based approaches were also explored to analyze visibility and visual exposure of urban elements \citep{li_room_2022, buyukdemircioglu_generating_2025, park_window_2026, liu_linking_2026}.
+Compared with purely geometric 3D visibility methods, rendering-based approaches can incorporate not only the geometry of urban objects but also image textures, facade appearances, and viewpoint-dependent visual presentation.
+Nevertheless, these methods still depend heavily on the availability, completeness, and quality of detailed 3D city models and texture information, especially when applied across multiple cities.